UPDATE 13 September 2022: Courts remain an essential service and will remain open despite the presence of COVID-19 in

 Contact 0800 COURTS (0800 268 787) if you cannot enter the courthouse or are not sure whether to attend.
 Find contact details for a court or tribunal.

 For more information for court users, see Information for all court and tribunal users.

-Protocols for how courts will operate during COVID-19 Alert Levels are on the Courts of New Zealand website(external link).
+Protocols for how specific courts will operate during COVID-19 Alert Levels are on the Courts of New Zealand website(external link).

 You can find the protocols for how tribunals will operate during COVID-19 alert levels on the specific tribunal pages.